KyleMcMaster/payroll-processor/README.md

 The project currently stores data in Azure Table Storage, which can be simulated locally using the [Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator).

+> Linux and Mac users will need to use the [Azurite](https://github.com/azure/azurite) Npm package (specifically V2) instead of the Emulator,
+> which is Windows only.

 The locally stored data can be viewed using the [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/).

 To initialize the data storage structure (a few tables and a queue):